kangminsu1/kangminsu1/README.md

   + 2022 Domestic Patent Registration
     - Title: Method and System for Traffic Accident Replay System by Utilizing Data from Self-Driving Car Sensor and Infra-Camera

-[Paper]
+- 📄 Paper
-1. [Implementation of In-Car GNSS Jamming Signal Data Generator to Test Autonomous Driving Vehicles under RFI Attack on Navigation System](https://scienceon.kisti.re.kr/srch/selectPORSrchArticle.do?cn=JAKO202113855736872&dbt=NART), The journal of the Korea Institute of Intelligent Transportation Systems
+  + [Implementation of In-Car GNSS Jamming Signal Data Generator to Test Autonomous Driving Vehicles under RFI Attack on Navigation System](https://scienceon.kisti.re.kr/srch/selectPORSrchArticle.do?cn=JAKO202113855736872&dbt=NART), The journal of the Korea Institute of Intelligent Transportation Systems
-2. [Development of Commercial Game Engine-based Low Cost Driving Simulator for Researches on Autonomous Driving Artificial Intelligent Algorithms](https://www.kci.go.kr/kciportal/ci/sereArticleSearch/ciSereArtiView.kci?sereArticleSearchBean.artiId=ART002792970), The journal of the Korea Institute of Intelligent Transportation Systems
+  + [Development of Commercial Game Engine-based Low Cost Driving Simulator for Researches on Autonomous Driving Artificial Intelligent Algorithms](https://www.kci.go.kr/kciportal/ci/sereArticleSearch/ciSereArtiView.kci?sereArticleSearchBean.artiId=ART002792970), The journal of the Korea Institute of Intelligent Transportation Systems

 - 💼 &nbsp; A Field in Interest: